nurbekkmu/grounded-rag/README.md

 ![model cost](https://img.shields.io/badge/model_cost-%240-brightgreen)

-A question-answering system over Chip Huyen's *AI Engineering* book and her blog that refuses to say anything it can't prove.
+A question-answering system over Chip Huyen's *AI Engineering* book and her blog.
 Every claim in an answer cites the exact source passage, an entailment model re-checks every sentence after generation, and when the evidence isn't there, the system says so instead of improvising.